isaacg1/isaacg1.github.io/_posts/2024-02-14-gender-identity.md

 For short, I'm a zilna. /zɪlnə/.

 I'm a good zilna.
-Not a good enby, not a good boy or girl.
+Not a good enby, not a good boy or girl or man or woman.
 A good zilna.

 I feel that joy when I write those words.
 The relief of seeing and being seen.
 The euphoria of identity.